wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.20 =
+* Feature: Adds option third custom field, Location / Product Reviewed / Other, to allow more information collection and more display customization.
+* Feature: Adds option to redirect users to a specific URL after succesfully submitting their Testimonial.
+* Fix: Address issue with Cycled Testimonial Widget not displaying dates or remember Ratings as Stars options.
+* Update: Alter Cycled Widget to use a random order WP Query when displaying random testimonials - to prevent showing the same 5 testimonials in a random order every page load.
+* Update: Updates compatibility to WP 4.1.1

 = 1.19.1 =
 * Fix: address issue with some incorrectly set settings data.